 Outdoor kitchen style ideas

-Main styles people are looking for are modern, country and rustic.
+The main styles people are looking for are modern, country, and rustic.
 Let’s dive into style for a moment.

 Modern outdoor kitchen ideas

 Modern outdoor kitchens look best close to modern houses, and it is the easiest to create them in such spaces.
 The reason is they reflect both lines and materials of the exterior and interior of the house.

 The designing process usually starts with observation.
 Is there anything geometrical about the space you want to put an outdoor kitchen in??